mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

   MUI is a complex codebase.
 Components we've shipped recently, such as the data grid and date pickers have required months of dedicated, careful work.
 - **Design for engineers and their end users**.
   As an engineer yourself, you are able to understand problems developers face, and you will help them overcome those problems by delivering good DX, and enabling them to create powerful UX for their end users
-  This might involve careful API design, identifying and fixing top bugs, creating easier-to-understand error messages, and writing documentation and blog posts about features you ship.
+  This might involve careful API design, identifying and fixing top bugs, creating easier-to-understand error messages, and writing documentation and blog posts about features you and your team ship.
 - **Collaborate with the community**.
   Many small, as well as meaningful fixes and features, have been contributed by the community.
 Your role is to draw the best out of the community — to inspire those across the world to create and contribute through your reviews of their issues and pull requests.
 - **Experiment and play**.
 Great, unexpected features and heisenbug fixes have come from a number of sources — relentlessly methodical processes of elimination, free-flowing team collaboration, inspiration by adjacent libraries and projects, and difficult-to-explain individual strokes of brilliance.
 Whatever your preferred style is for creating new things that others might not have thought of, you'll find a welcome home on the team.